tr1s/nightizm/writings/now.md

 I live to create and inspire.

-> You never know the impact you could have... if you put something out there.
+> You never know the impact you could have... until you put something out there.

 ### Currently working on?